damonwan1/CAFS1.0/README.md

 Contributions to CAFS 1.0 are welcome.
 Please read `CONTRIBUTING.md` for our contribution guidelines and the process for submitting pull requests.

 ## License
-This project is licensed under [LICENSE NAME] - see the `LICENSE` file for details.
+This project is licensed under [MIT] - see the `MIT` file for details.

 ## Acknowledgements
 Extend thanks to collaborators, funding bodies, and contributors who have been instrumental in the development of CAFS 1.0.